-Date.

-Oalaali Oasial Nissahassa
+Dale.

 Cobalt Serial Number:

 Original Owner (Seller):

 Work Phone:

 Email Address:

 New Owner (Purchaser):

 Address:

-Wards Dharasa

-Home Phone: Work Phone:
+Work Phone:

 Email Address:

 Submitted by:

-Dealer:
+•

+Individual:

-A \$350 Warranty Transfer fee is applicable for the re and newer models.
-Please mail the fee with this form 66757.
-If you wish to update our ownership records effect, please check the box below.
-To transfer your extended powertrain and accessory Marine Protection Booklet (US & Canadian Only) low Marine Service Agreement (International Only).
-That mainder of the Cobalt boat warranties on all 2011 in to Cobalt Boats, 1715 N. 8th Street, Neodesha, KS only and decline any warranties that may still be in coverage, refer to the transfer form in the Premium cated in your Cobalt Boat Bag or your Passport
+66757.
+If you wish to update our ownership records effect, please check the box below. rm to Cobalt Boats, 1715 N. 8th Street, Neodesha, KS s only and decline any warranties that may still be in

+Marine Protection Booklet (US & Canadian Only) Id Marine Service Agreement (International Only).
+The ,

 I decline the Cobalt Warranty Transfer